caseyohara/lens/README.md

 **Manual**

 To initialize multiple players based on the ids of their video tags, players must be initialized manually.
-A configuration object can then passed as the argument for initializePlayer.
+A configuration object can then be passed as the argument for initializePlayer.

 ``` js
 var lensConfig = {